Guus1311/PoorMansHuffman/readme.md

-Huffman coding program for school project by Guus Frijlink
+Huffman coding program for school project about data compression by Guus Frijlink

 primarily compiled on x86_64 Manjaro linux(only tested on local machine)